seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 ## Deliverables

-- The WebGL/ThreeJS game deployed to the web.
-- A zip file that includes all the js, css and html files necessary also any assets, datafiles and scripts necessary to run the game on a local web server.
+- A zip file that includes
+  - All the js, css and html files required also any assets, datafiles and scripts and instructions necessary to run the game on a local web server.
+  - A pdf document containing:
+    - A URL to the The WebGL/ThreeJS game deployed to the web.
     - Screen shots of key points and features in the game.
 Clearly labelled and explaining the feature being shown.

+Where you have used any assets, art, sounds, code from sources which you have not created yourself you must include a credits.txt with a clear list including links and licences.

 ## Assessment Criteria